-Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds).
+Although the Fund seeks to provide diversification across major asset classes, the Fund invests a significant portion of its assets in a small number of issuers (i.e., one or more Underlying Funds and/or the Nationwide Contract).
 However, the Fund may invest directly in securities and derivatives in addition to investing in Underlying Funds.
 Further, most of the Underlying Funds in which the Fund invests are diversified.